Sales-Based Rebate Design

 \section{Introduction}

-It is now well understood that firms selling goods that exhibit network effect achieve gains in their profit due to \emph{(positive) externalities}.
-For such products, the benefit a user derives from consuming the product is increasing with the number of other users consuming the same product, yielding a utility higher than its inherent value.
-New technologies and innovations, smartphone applications (e.g., Viber, WhatsApp), online games (e.g., Warcraft), social network web sites (e.g., Facebook, Twitter), and online dating services (e.g., Zoosk, Match.com, OkCupid) are among many examples of products with positive network effects.
+Over the past two decades, the study of network effects and externalities has received a lot of attention both in microeconomics and in operations management.
+It is now well-understood and a part of conventional wisdom that goods and products that exhibit network effects or positive externalities can realize higher profits to sellers.
+With such strategic complementarities, consumer's utility from consumption of such goods and services is often higher than the intrinsic value of the product~\cite{CandoganBimpikisAsu.2012, kakhJad}.
+New technologies and innovations such as smartphone applications (e.g., WhatsApp, Signal, Telegram), online games (e.g., Warcraft), social networking websites (e.g., Facebook, Twitter, Instagram,TickTok), and online dating services (e.g., Zoosk, Match.com, OkCupid) are among many examples of products with positive network effects.
 The economic theory of network externalities has a long history, going back to \cite{Farrell_RAND_85, Katz_JPE_86}.
 These works are followed by a series of papers on network games with strategic complements\footnote{Games of strategic complementarities are those in which the best response of each player is increasing in actions of others (\cite{Vives_90}).} (\cite{BallesterCalvo-ArmengolZenou.2006, Sundararajan_BEJTE_2007, GGJVY.2010}).
-More recently, \cite{CandoganBimpikisAsu.2012, Bloch_GEB_2013, Harsha_working_2017, Wang_working_2013} study the effect of network externalities on optimal pricing and revenue management over networks in a monopoly setting.
+More recently, \cite{CandoganBimpikisAsu.2012, Bloch_GEB_2013, Harsha_working_2017, Wang_working_2013,kakhJad} study the effect of network externalities on optimal pricing and revenue management over networks in monopoly settings.